FahadR004/AutoStack/README.md

 ### Project Structure

-After scaffolding, your project will have the following structure:
+After scaffolding, your project will have the following structure,

 ```
 my-app/